z-katas/arch-katas-dcc/other-artifacts/Requirement-analysis.md

 As per [GDPR](https://gdpr.eu/right-to-be-forgotten/), the system should be able to erase the PII if a user wants to be forgotten.

 Consider not leaving footprints of PII in various services and logs of the system, which might make it harder to erase the PII.
 Use just one place where the data can be stored and retrieved.
 Ephemeral storages, such as cache, may be used for faster retrievals but should have mechanisms in place to erase the data

+#### No. of users and Regions

+Going by the no. of NPOs ([Source](https://independentsector.org/about/the-charitable-sector/)) and under-represented demographics ([Source](https://www.governing.com/archive/gov-nonprofits.html)), there is a tremendous potential for active collaboration and could be an exponential growth in no. of users and NPOs in the platform once the idea is viral.
+Even if we consider 0.5% adoption in 1~2 years, there could be 100k NPOs and 500k under-represented folks using the platform, which is huge.

+To support NPOs and demographics in multiple regions, consider multi-zone deployment in the longer-term, for improving availability.

+**NFRs**
+* Scalability
+* Availability